Black-bellied Whistling-Duck Dendrocygna autumnalis

 Wood Duck Aix sponsa

-Wood Duck are a declining species in Duval County, presumably due to loss of habitat.
-They can sometimes be found at Jacksonville Arboretum, the Jacksonville Zoo (they breed under the Wood Stork colony), and around the Imeson Center ponds.
-The most reliable spot I know of is still the wet, swampy areas at M&M Dairy.
+Wood Duck is a declining species in Duval County, presumably due to loss of habitat.
+They can sometimes be found at the Jacksonville Arboretum, the Jacksonville Zoo (they used to breed under the Wood Stork colony, although absent as recently as 2020), and around the Imeson Center ponds.
+The most reliable spot I know of is still the wet, swampy areas at M&M Dairy and Eastport Wastelands.
 I’m sure there are several locations in western Duval County, as well, but I don’t necessarily look for them when birding there.
 I do see them at Westside Industrial Park (the Limpkin spot).

 Gadwall Anas strepera

 Gadwall can be found from November through February, but they are rather scarce.
-Sheffield Park, Spoonbill Pond, and Perdue Road pond are good locations to look for them.
+Sheffield Regional Park, Spoonbill Pond, and Perdue Pond Wildlife Area are good locations to look for them.
 Grimes (1943, p.16) noted two records as early as December 1939 and 1940, but admittedly did not have a personal observation of the species – “I have never seen one here well enough to recognize it”.
 I suspect that’s due to a combination of scarcity, the overall plain appearance of the species, the quality of optics available at the time, and the fact that he preferred a camera to field glasses.